 Computational thinking is an important part of a modern education, and robotics provides a powerful tool for teaching programming logic in an interactive and engaging way.
 The robot garden is a distributed multi-robot system capable of running autonomously or under user control from a simple graphical interface.
-Check out the YouTube video about the garden to see how it works.

 Over 100 origami flowers are actuated with LEDs and printed pouch motors, and are deployed in a modular array around additional swimming and crawling folded robots.
 The garden integrates state-of-the-art rapid design and fabrication technologies with distributed systems software techniques to create a scalable swarm in which robots can be controlled individually or as a group.

 The garden can be used to teach basic algorithmic concepts through its distributed algorithm demonstration capabilities and can teach programming concepts through its education-oriented user interface.

 The garden can visualize computer science concepts such as search algorithms or graph coloring, and can also act as a real-time volume meter and respond to music.
 Check out videos of the garden in action!